mamarche/chuckpilot-sk/README.md

 04-ManualChaining|Manual plugin chaining
-05-Planner|Remove the manual chaining and implement planner 06-Memories|Refactor ChatWithYourDataPlugin using the new Kernel Memory 07-ChatHistory|Add the chat history using CosmosDb
+05-Planner|Remove the manual chaining and implement planner 06-Memories|Refactor ChatWithYourDataPlugin using the new Kernel Memory 07-ChatHistory|Add the chat history using Cosmos DB